mdmitry1973/CShell/ReadMe.txt

-CShell it is wrap MFC classes for Cocoa.
+CShell is Cocoa wrapping for MFC classes.
-CShell it is wrap MFC classes for QT.
+CShell is QT wrapping for MFC classes.